conradakunga/Blog/_posts/2026-07-17-net-11-preview-finding-a-running-process.md

 ![processException](../images/2026/07/processException.png)

-Here I am using the dummy ID of `999999`.

 If the runtime cannot obtain the process, **it throws an exception**.

+Here, I am using the dummy ID of `999999`.

 This means you must always wrap your code in a [try-catch block](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/exception-handling-statements), like so: